GentleCure Blog

 • The size and grade of the cancer: Early detection plays a big role in how far and deep the cancer is able to spread.

-• How the cancer responds to treatment: With many treatment options available, it’s important to educate yourself on what will work best for your circumstances.
+• How cancer responds to treatment: With many treatment options available, it’s important to educate yourself on what will work best for your circumstances.
 Talk to your doctor for recommendations.